Office: Trent-in-Oshawa 55Thornton Rd. Oshawa Campus, office #181

 Areas of interest include:

-- Development of Cultural Complexity and Socio-political Organizations Among the Ancient Maya
+• Development of Cultural Complexity and Socio-political Organizations

 Dr. Haines obtained her Ph.D. from the Institute of Archaeology, University of London, England, in 2000, and her B.A. in Anthropology from the University of Toronto in 1994.
 She also held a 3-year Post-Doctoral research appointment in the Department of Anthropology at The Field Museum of Natural History, Chicago, IL.
-Currently, she is a Research Associate at the Archaeological Research Centre (TUARC) and teaches with the Department of Anthropology at Trent University and the University of Toronto Mississauga.
+Currently, she is a Research Associate at the Archaeological Research Centre (TUARC) and teaches with the Department of Anthropology at Trent University.